 This section is short.
 It presents an overview of what Al governance is, why it matters and what challenges are particular to Al in an urban setting.
-The Strategy section then makes specific recommendations on how to design and implement a strategy.
+Section 5 then makes specific recommendations on how to design and implement a strategy.